Children's Rights Collective: 65% more children in emergency shelters is unacceptable

 About the Children's Rights Collective

-Kinderpostzegels, along with the Augeo Foundation, Defence for Children, the National Youth Council (NJR), Save the Children, and Terre des Hommes, is part of the Children's Rights Collective, with the Netherlands Youth Institute (NJi) acting as an advisor.
-Numerous social organizations working with or for children are also members of the collective.
-Together, we give a voice to children's rights.
+Kinderpostzegels is, together with Augeo Foundation, Defence for Children, the National Youth Council (NJR), Save the Children, and Terre des Hommes, part of the Children's Rights Collective, with the Netherlands Youth Institute (NJi) as an advisor.
+Additionally, numerous civil society organizations working with or for children are affiliated with the collective.
+Together, we give a voice to the rights of the child.

-Children must move six to eight times during their asylum process.
-Frequent moves are detrimental to a child's development.
-They experience attachment issues and fall behind in their learning.
+Children have to move six to eight times during their asylum procedure.
+Regular relocations are harmful to a child's development.
+They experience attachment issues and fall behind in learning.

 2. Long wait for education

-The law stipulates that a child must be able to attend school within three months.
+The law states that a child must be able to go to school within three months.
 This is very often not achieved.
 Not all emergency shelters have a school nearby.
-Or schools may be completely out of space.
-As a result, children are left without education for months.
+Or schools no longer have space.
+As a result, children go months without education.
 School provides children with stability and structure.
-These children are eager to learn and progress.
-Relocations can also make it a long time before you can start at a new school.
+These children want to learn to progress.
+Due to relocations, it can also take a long time before they can start at a new school.

-Children often stay with many people in one room or smaller spaces with partitions through which everything can be heard.
-Children need space to retreat to process new impressions and experiences, and to feel safe.
-There's also a lot of noise, and poor sleep leads to poor concentration at school and a depressed mood.
+Often, children stay with many people in one room or smaller rooms with partitions through which everything can be heard.
+Children need space to withdraw and process new impressions and experiences.
+And to feel safe.
+There is also a lot of noise; poor sleep leads to low concentration at school and a gloomy feeling.

-Access to medical and mental health care at emergency shelters is inadequate, meaning children don't receive the care they need.
-Children miss their vaccinations and aren't always screened for infectious diseases like whooping cough or measles.
-They also have to wait long periods before seeing a doctor.
+Access to medical and psychological care in emergency shelters is insufficient, meaning children do not receive the care they need.
+Children miss their vaccinations, and infectious diseases such as whooping cough or measles are not always screened for.
+And they have to wait a long time to see a doctor.

 5. Lack of a confidant

-Emergency shelters lack a point of contact and a listening ear for children.
+In emergency shelters, there is no point of contact or listening ear for the children.
 If a child wants to talk to someone, they end up on a waiting list for months.